josephwoodward/VSCodeILViewer/src/vscodeilviewer/README.md

 ## Features

 **Easy IL Inspection:**

-Simply open a file you'd like to inspect the IL for, right-click and select `View IL`.
+Simply open a .cs file which you'd like to inspect, right-click and select `Inspect IL`.

 More features coming soon.